microsoft/FluidFramework/docs/content/docs/data-structures/map.md

     }
 }
 ```
-Here, we can have each task itself be its own `SharedMap` and have a parent `SharedMap` hold all of the handles to each task.
+Here, you can have each task itself be its own `SharedMap` and have a parent `SharedMap` hold all of the handles to each task.

-Then, our initial map would look like:
+Then, the initial map would look like:
 ```json
 {
     "task1": task1MapHandle,